 WaMu has a very rigorous process regarding all repurchase requests and believes it is adequately reserved for such liabilities.

-Tanta addresses why all of this matters is a good post over at Calculated Risk -- HW readers know I tend to let interpretation lie in between what I write, since so many readers are themselves experts in the mortgage business.
+I can only gather that this language is directed at the GSEs, should they decide to take any future repurchase actions.
+Fannie Mae had alluded earlier today in its own press statement that it would seek to push loans back to offending lenders if evidence of foul play was uncovered by the AG’s investigation.
+It seems pretty clear that nobody involved wants to be near this hot potato at the moment; all are jockeying for position.
+Update: Tanta addresses why all of this matters is a good post over at Calculated Risk — HW readers know I tend to let interpretation lie in between what I write, since so many readers are themselves experts in the mortgage business.
 But if you want a good direct explanation of why Cuomo’s suit is “scaring the panties off the mortgage business,” as she puts it, be sure to head over there are read about the rep war.
 FWIW, I agree with her bottom line:

 You can bet that every General Counsel at every mortgage lender still operating is busy reviewing many, many contracts right now.
 The results will be very, very ugly.